chuanqizhang/chuanqizhang.github.io/_pages/publications.md

 -- Some of the conference talks were delivered by co-authors.

 <ol class="custom-list">
-    <li>Invited talk at the Theory of Computing Seminar, University of Wisconsin-Madison, Madison, November 2024.</li>
+    <li>Invited talk at the Theory of Computing Seminar, University of Wisconsin-Madison, Madison, Nov.
+1, 2024.</li>
-    <li>Invited talk at the joint Number Theory/Representation Theory and Applied Algebra Seminar, University of Wisconsin-Madison, Madison, October 2024.</li>
+    <li>Invited talk at the joint Number Theory/Representation Theory and Applied Algebra Seminar, University of Wisconsin-Madison, Madison, Oct.
+31, 2024.</li>
-    <li>Invited talk at the SIAM Student Chapter Seminar, University of Wisconsin-Madison, Madison, October 2024.</li>
+    <li>Invited talk at the SIAM Student Chapter Seminar, University of Wisconsin-Madison, Madison, Oct.
+31, 2024.</li>
-    <li>Contributed talk at the 65th IEEE Annual Symposium on Foundations of Computer Science (FOCS), Chicago, October 2024.</li>
+    <li>Contributed talk at the 65th IEEE Annual Symposium on Foundations of Computer Science (FOCS), Chicago, Oct.
+29, 2024.</li>
-    <li>Contributed talk at the 19th Theory of Quantum Computation, Communication and Cryptography (TQC), Okinawa, September 2024.</li>
+    <li>Contributed talk at the 19th Theory of Quantum Computation, Communication and Cryptography (TQC), Okinawa, Sep.
+10, 2024.</li>
-    <li>Invited talk at the Groups Analysis Geometry Seminar, University of Technology Sydney, Sydney, April 2024.</li>
+    <li>Invited talk at the Groups Analysis Geometry Seminar, University of Technology Sydney, Sydney, Apr.
+18, 2024.</li>
-    <li>Contributed talk at the 45th Australasian Combinatorics Conference, Perth, December 2023.</li>
+    <li>Contributed talk at the 45th Australasian Combinatorics Conference, Perth, Dec.
+13, 2023.</li>
-    <li>Contributed talk at the 67th Annual Meeting of the Australian Mathematical Society, Brisbane, December 2023.</li>
+    <li>Contributed talk at the 67th Annual Meeting of the Australian Mathematical Society, Brisbane, Dec.
+6, 2023.</li>
-    <li>Poster presentation at the 18th Theory of Quantum Computation, Communication and Cryptography (TQC), online, July 2023.</li>
+    <li>Poster presentation at the 18th Theory of Quantum Computation, Communication and Cryptography (TQC), online, Jul.
+28, 2023.</li>
-    <li>Poster presentation at the 1st Quantum Australia Conference, Sydney, February 2023.</li>
+    <li>Poster presentation at the 1st Quantum Australia Conference, Sydney, Feb.
+22, 2023.</li>
-    <li>Invited talk at QuSoft Seminar, Centrum Wiskunde & Informatica, Amsterdam, January 2023.</li>
+    <li>Invited talk at QuSoft Seminar, Centrum Wiskunde & Informatica, Amsterdam, Jan.
+27, 2023.</li>
-    <li>Contributed talk at the 34th ACM-SIAM Symposium on Discrete Algorithms (SODA), Florence, January 2023.</li>
+    <li>Contributed talk at the 34th ACM-SIAM Symposium on Discrete Algorithms (SODA), Florence, Jan.
+24, 2023.</li>
-    <li>Contributed talk at the 44th Australasian Combinatorics Conference, online, December 2022.</li>
+    <li>Contributed talk at the 44th Australasian Combinatorics Conference, online, Dec.
+12, 2022.</li>
 </ol>